sense-i-co/docs/docs/ADDPM-001.md

     -   Stand alone Instance
     -   Blueprint

-::: Important Model Type Options explained
+:::Important Model Type Options explained
 Use the **Template** option when the Process Model...

 The **Stand alone Instance** Model Type is used when...